ourworldventures/ourworld_books_OLD/books/zanzibar_cybercity/src/digitalnomads/benefits.md

 In particular, as the use of token-based currency models (security tokens, utility tokens, digital currencies) grows, this is a capability the DFZ should provide for its community.

-Prepare for the future, digital tokens will be important
+Prepare for the future, digital tokens will become increasingly important.

 ### Convenience